-The pelvis is designed to bear and distribute the weight of the body along with regular everyday movement.
-It is built to properly distribute weight between the upper and lower body that utilizes the core muscles, ligaments, and joints creating a complex pelvic girdle that helps the body function properly.
+The pelvis is designed to bear and distribute the body’s weight along with regular everyday movement.
+It is built to properly distribute weight between the upper and lower body that utilizes the core muscles, ligaments, and joints, creating a complex pelvic girdle that helps the body function properly.
 The bones of the pelvis house and protect organs like the:

-When pain in the pelvis presents, daily physical activities can become difficult to get through.
-Chiropractic treatment combined with lifestyle adjustments can bring pain relief and strengthen the pelvis muscles/bones to maintain optimal function.
+Daily physical activities can become difficult when pain in the pelvis is present.
+Chiropractic treatment and lifestyle adjustments can relieve pain and strengthen the pelvis muscles/bones to maintain optimal function.

-When pain presents there can be a variety of underlying causes contributing to it.
+When pain presents, various underlying causes can contribute to it.
 Certain causes are more serious than others.
 This is why seeking professional medical guidance is highly recommended for the best outcomes.
 Possible causes include:

 These are a few causes that can contribute to mechanical changes and imbalances within the pelvis anatomy.
-If the pain is thought to be caused by an internal organ issue with nausea, fever, vomiting, or severe pain contact a healthcare provider immediately.
+Contact a healthcare provider immediately if the pain is thought to be caused by an internal organ issue with nausea, fever, vomiting, or severe pain.

 The pelvis can be thought of as a direct continuation of the spine.
 The lowest fused five vertebrae are known as the sacrum and are part of the pelvic girdle complex.
 Individuals dealing with pelvic pain typically experience the sensation within the joints themselves.
 These are the pubic symphysis and/or sacroiliac joints.
 These joints interact with the entire skeletal system.
 Learning how they operate can help bring relief and recovery.
 This is where a chiropractor can help.

-A professional chiropractor is one of the best options for the management and alleviation of pelvis pain.
+A professional chiropractor is one of the best options for managing and alleviating pelvis pain.
 Pelvis misalignment can impede nerve energy and adequate blood flow.
 Chiropractic restoration strengthens and maintains optimal long-lasting results.
 Whether the pelvic pain comes from an injury, pregnancy, or pelvic shift/imbalance, a chiropractic provider can help address and alleviate the pain.

 The kidneys are small organs that work twenty-four-seven to filter blood and flush waste.
-In one day the kidneys pump more than 400 gallons of recycled blood throughout the body.
-When the kidneys do not function properly the body can be engulfed with waste.
+In one day, the kidneys pump more than 400 gallons of recycled blood throughout the body.
+The body can be engulfed with waste when the kidneys do not function properly.
 This is why it is vital to keep them healthy.
 Individuals usually don’t realize how an unhealthy lifestyle can harm/injure the kidneys.
-Chronic kidney disease slowly progresses over years, and it is not reversible.
-Incorporating some basic healthy lifestyle adjustments can lower the risk of developing kidney-related diseases.
+Chronic kidney disease slowly progresses over the years and is not reversible.
+Incorporating basic healthy lifestyle adjustments can lower the risk of developing kidney-related diseases.
 Here are a few lifestyle adjustments that can keep the kidneys healthy.

 Poor diet and visceral fat gain have been linked to chronic kidney disease.
-Reducing visceral fat can be achieved by eating a restricted caloric diet of vegetables, fruit, and lean protein, as well as cutting back on processed foods.
+Reducing visceral fat can be achieved by eating a restricted caloric diet of vegetables, fruit, and lean protein and cutting back on processed foods.

 Individuals need to participate in regular cardiovascular and weight-resistance physical activity/exercise.
 High blood sugar levels have been shown to stress the kidneys.
 Building adequate muscle mass helps control blood sugar.